Russia’s independent VTimes shuts down after being branded a “foreign agent” by the Kremlin

 VTimes was launched last October by a group of former senior editors and journalists who left the business daily Vedomosti after clashing with newly appointed and Kremlin-friendly chief editor Andrei Shmarov.

 Vedomosti was originally a joint venture set up in 1999 between the Financial Times, the Wall Street Journal and Independent Media that publishes the Moscow Times.
 It quickly established itself as the paper of record in Russia and has always been outspoken in its opinions, criticising the Kremlin regularly, but was tolerated as it was fair and balanced in its reporting.
 However, things began to change in April 2015 when a new media law banned foreigners from owning more than 20% of a publication and both the FT and WSJ withdrew from the venture.
-Vedomosti was bought out by a group of state-owned companies, the staff of Vedomosti themselves reporting after carrying out an investigation into their own paper.
+Vedomosti was bought out by a group of state-owned companies, the staff of Vedomosti themselves reported after carrying out an investigation into their own paper.
 Eventually the new editorial management started interfering in the stories to an extent that the staff rebelled and most of the top reporters and editors left en masse and founded VTimes.

 Independent Media remained involved in VTimes through a Dutch non-profit charity, but this was enough for the Russian Justice Ministry to declare the publication a “foreign mass media performing the functions of a foreign agent” last month.

-In a statement, VTimes’ editorial staff said that its core sources of funding, advertisers and partners, have pulled out en masse since the designation.
+In a statement, VTimes’ editorial staff said that its core sources of funding, advertisers and partners have pulled out en masse since the designation.

 The rules for foreign agent publications also require them to carry a large (double font sized) declaration in all-caps of their foreign agent status, including tweets.
-That killed off the publications several million strong twitter account as the declaration takes up so much space that is only room for one line tweets in the remaining space.
+That killed off the publications several million strong twitter account, as the declaration took up so much space that there was only room for one-line tweets in the remaining space.

-It also killed off the paper’s access to government sources, leading businesspeople and analysts who all started to refuse to give comments or interviews to its journalists in fear of retribution.
+It also killed off the paper’s access to government sources, leading businesspeople and analysts, who all started to refuse to give comments or interviews to its journalists for fear of retribution.

 “When we launched VTimes last year, we announced that we were not creating a propaganda tool, but a high-quality and independent media outlet and a platform for the free exchange of constructive opinions. … And today we are proud to say: We did it!
 But we have seen for ourselves that the authorities do not need professional, non-government-controlled media,” its statement said.
 VTimes said it will cease publishing and fundraising on June 12 – Russia's Independence Day.

-Under the law, any individual or group receiving funding of any amount from abroad can be labeled a "foreign agent."
-Labeled individuals and groups are required to report their activities and finances in rigorous audits and face steep fines for violations.
-Other media outlets are also required to clearly label the designated entities as “foreign agents” and face fines if they don’t.
+Under the law, any individual or group receiving funding of any amount from abroad can be labelled a "foreign agent."
+Labelled individuals and groups are required to report their activities and finances in rigorous audits and face steep fines for violations.
+Other media outlets are also required to clearly label the designated entities as “foreign agents”, and face fines if they don’t.

-VTimes’ designation came weeks after Meduza, Russia’s leading independent news website based in Latvia, was also labeled a “foreign agent.”
+VTimes’ designation came weeks after Meduza, Russia’s leading independent news website based in Latvia, was also labelled a “foreign agent.”
 Meduza has vowed to challenge the label in court and launched a crowdfunding campaign in a bid to compensate for an exodus of advertisers.

-The EU recently criticized Russia for its “foreign agent” legislation, saying it “contributes to a systematic infringement of basic freedoms, and restricts civil society, independent media and the rights of political opposition in Russia.”
+The EU recently criticised Russia for its “foreign agent” legislation, saying it “contributes to a systematic infringement of basic freedoms, and restricts civil society, independent media and the rights of political opposition in Russia.”

-On Tuesday, former Prime Minister Dmitry Medvedev defended the labeling of Meduza and VTimes as foreign agents, saying their readership “deserves to know what they are reading.”
+On Tuesday, former Prime Minister Dmitry Medvedev defended the labelling of Meduza and VTimes as foreign agents, saying their readership “deserves to know what they are reading.”

 The VTimes statement didn’t state what its staff will do in the future, only saying that “closing the VTimes project does not mean that we are abandoning our principles and leaving the profession.”